httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ~~~
 {: #fig-sig-example title="Example Content Covered by Signature"}

+The purpose of this static prefix is to mitigate issues that could arise if
+authentication asymmetric keys were accidentally reused across protocols (even
-This construction mirrors that of the TLS 1.3 CertificateVerify message
+though this is forbidden, see {{security}}).
+This construction mirrors that of
-defined in {{Section 4.4.3 of TLS}}.
+the TLS 1.3 CertificateVerify message defined in {{Section 4.4.3 of TLS}}.

 The resulting signature is then transmitted to the server using the `p`
 Parameter (see {{parameter-p}}).